 How do I activate room telephone and television service?

 Patients can arrange for telephone and television service while in the hospital.
-You can ask staff for more information on how to access these services.
+Ask staff for more information on how to access these services.

 Will I be able to continue my religious practice while in hospital?

 Hospital chaplains provide spiritual and religious care to patients, families and staff.
-When you are admitted to the hospital, you will be invited to register a church name and affiliation so that you receive appropriate spiritual care.
+When you are admitted to the hospital, you will be invited to register a religion so that you receive appropriate spiritual care.
 Hospitals also partner with community-based spiritual care leaders for support after hours.

 What will happen when I go home from hospital?

 Once you have been discharged from the hospital, you should arrange to leave by 11:00 a.m.
 Ask your health care provider about instructions for follow-up care and medication.

 Family/partners in care can visit patients at any time as decided by the patient and in coordination with the health care team.
 Visitors can call the front desk or switchboard, or check with a health care provider before visiting a patient.
 Learn more about family presence and what you should know before visiting a patient.